sleepydragoon/ENC4265/manual.md

 # Brushes & Tools
+Procreate offers an extensive collection of brushes, smudge tools, and erasers to bring impressive detail to your artworks.
+## Brush Library
+Procreate comes equipped with an extensive default brush library, organized into categories such as Sketching, Inking, and Painting.
+Each category is tailored for specific needs.

+- Sketching Brushes: Best suited brushes for rough sketches
+- Inking Brushes: Best suited for clean line art
+- Painting Brushes: Imitate real paintbrushes for the traditional painted look

+## Customizing and Creating Brushes
+Procreate allows artists to fully customize brushes in the Brush Library:
+1. Tap on a brush to open its settings.
+2. In the Brush Studio, you can adjust various settings such as stroke path, stabilization, taper, grain, and more.
+3. Adjust the brush settings to suit your unique art style.

+Procreate also allows artists to create brushes from scratch:
+1. Tap the '+' icon at the top-right corner of the Brush Library.
+This creates a nnew brush with default settings.
+2. Adjust the brush settings to your liking.
+3. Tap the category 'About this brush' to change the brush name
+4. Tap 'Done' at the top-right to save your new brush.

+## Smudge and Erase
+In addition to brushes, Procreate offers Smudge and Erase tools:
+- Smudge Tool: Blend colors and create gradients.
+Select any brush from your Brush Library to control the smudge effects
+- Erase Tool: Erase or soften parts of your artwork.
+Select any brush to change the effect.
+## Importing and Exporting Brushes
+Expand your Brush Library through importing external brushes and sharing your own:
+- Import Brushes: Tap the '+' icon in the Brush Library menu and select 'Import' to import .brush or .brushset files to import single or sets of brushes.
+- Export Brushes: Swipe left on any brush and select 'Share' to export and share your brush file with others.
+To share a set of brushes, tap the brushset's name in the Brush Library and select 'Share'.
 # Layers & Masks
+## Creating and Managing Layers
+## Blend Modes
+## Alpha Lock and Clipping Masks
+## Layer Adjustmets

 # Colors & Palettes
+## Color Wheel and Eyedropper
+## Creating and Managing Palettes
+## ColorDrop and Recolor
+## Gradients and Color Adjustments

 # Transform & Adjustments
+## Transform Tools
+## Liquify and Distortion
+## Color Adjustments
+## Blur and Sharpening
+## Filters and Effects

 # Selection & Actions
+## Selection Tools
+## Copy, Paste, and Cut
+## Filling and Masking Selections

+# Touch Gestures and Shortcuts

 # Exporting & Sharing Artwork
+## Exporting File Formats
+## Export as a PNG

+# AI Statement
+ChatGPT 4.5 was used to create some of the basic outline (headers, subheaders) with the prompt "Provide an outline for a procreate manual"
+# References
+Procreate Logo from Procreate.
+All other images and animations created by me with Procreate and Procreate Dreams.